-The Company recognizes revenue related to the Acceleron Collaboration Agreement over time as the Research Services are rendered.
-The Company has concluded that an input method is a representative depiction of the transfer of services under the Acceleron Collaboration Agreement.
-The method of measuring progress towards the delivery of the services incorporates actual cumulative internal and external costs incurred relative to total internal and external costs expected to be incurred to satisfy the performance obligation.
-The period over which total costs are estimated reflects the Company's estimate of the period over which it will perform the Research Services.
-Changes in estimates of total internal and external costs expected to be incurred are recognized in the period of change as a cumulative catch-up adjustment.
+The Company recognized revenue related to the Acceleron Collaboration Agreement over time as the Research Services are rendered.
+The Company concluded that an input method was a representative depiction of the transfer of services under the Acceleron

+Collaboration Agreement.
+Prior to the receipt of notice of termination from Acceleron, the method of measuring progress towards the delivery of the services incorporated actual cumulative internal and external costs incurred relative to total internal and external costs expected to be incurred to satisfy the performance obligation.
+The period over which total costs was estimated reflected the Company's estimate of the period over which it would perform the Research Services.
+Changes in estimates of total internal and external costs expected to be incurred were recognized in the period of change as a cumulative catch-up adjustment.

-During the three months ended March 31, 2022, the Company recognized \$0.9 million of collaboration revenue associated with the Acceleron Collaboration Agreement, which includes \$0.5 million of revenue recognized that was included in deferred revenue as of December 31, 2021.
-During the three months ended March 31, 2021, the Company recognized \$2.6 million of collaboration revenue under the Acceleron Collaboration Agreement, which includes \$2.1 million of revenue recognized that was included in deferred revenue as of December 31, 2020.
-As of March 31, 2022 and December 31, 2021, the Company recorded deferred revenue of \$0.1 million and \$0.6 million, respectively, associated with the Acceleron Collaboration Agreement, which is classified as either current or net of current portion in the accompanying consolidated balance sheets based on the period over which the revenue is expected to be recognized.
-The aggregate deferred revenue balance represents the aggregate amount of the transaction price allocated to the performance obligations that are unsatisfied as of March 31, 2022 and December 31, 2021, respectively.
-As of March 31, 2022, the Company had received \$4.6 million of cost reimbursement payments under the Acceleron Collaboration Agreement and \$2.0 million associated with the achievement of specified research milestones.
-As of December 31, 2021, the Company had received \$3.9 million of cost reimbursement payment under the Acceleron Collaboration Agreement of specified research milestones.
-As of March 31, 2022, the Company recorded unbilled accounts receivable of \$0.4 million related to reimbursable research and development costs under the Acceleron Collaboration Agreement for activities performed during the three months ended March 31, 2022.
-As of December 31, 2021, the Company recorded unbilled accounts receivable of \$0.7 million related to reimbursable research and development costs under the Acceleron Collaboration Agreement for activities performed during the three months ended March 31, 2022.
-As of Decemb
+During the three and six months ended June 30, 2022, the Company recognized \$0.1 million and \$1.0 million, respectively, of collaboration revenue associated with the Acceleron Collaboration Agreement, which includes \$0.1 million and \$0.6 million, respectively, of revenue recognized that was included in deferred revenue as of December 31, 2021.
+During the three and six months ended June 30, 2021, the Company recognized \$2.3 million and \$4.9 million, respectively, of collaboration revenue under the Acceleron Collaboration Agreement, which includes \$1.7 million and \$3.8 million, respectively, of revenue recognized that was included in deferred revenue as of December 31, 2020.
+As of June 30, 2022. the Company recorded no deferred revenue associated with the Acceleron Collaboration Agreement.
+As of December 31, 2021, the Company recorded deferred revenue of \$0.6 million, associated with the Acceleron Collaboration Agreement, which was classified as either current or net of current portion in the accompanying consolidated balance sheets based on the period over which the revenue is expected to be recognized.
+The aggregate deferred revenue balance represented the aggregate amount of the transaction price allocated to the performance obligations that were unsatisfied as of December 31, 2021.
+As of June 30, 2022, the Company had received \$4.6 million of cost reimbursement payments under the Acceleron Collaboration Agreement and \$2.0 million associated with the achievement of specified research milestones.
+As of December 31, 2021, the Company had received \$3.9 million of cost reimbursement payment under the Acceleron Collaboration Agreement and \$2.0 million associated with the achievement of specified research milestones.
+As of June 30, 2022, the Company recorded unbilled accounts receivable of less than \$0.1 million related to reimbursable research and development costs under the Acceleron Collaboration Agreement for activities performed during the three months ended June 30, 2022.
+As of December 31, 2021, the Company recorded unbilled accounts receivable of \$0.7 million related to reimbursable research and development costs under the Acceleron Collaboration Agreement for activities performed during the three months ended December 31, 2021.
+As of June 30, 2022, the Company recorded \$0.4 million of accounts receivable under the Acceleron Collaboration Agreement.
+As of December 31, 2021, the Company recorded no accounts receivable under the Acceleron Collaboration Agreement.